Perfect points on genus one curves and consequences for supersingular K3 surfaces

 \begin{lem} If $f:X\to\P^1$ is a Jacobian elliptic fibration with at least one singular fiber, then, in the notation of Diagram \eqref{eq:the situation room}, for all $e>0$ we have that

-\end{lem} \begin{proof} By \cite[Lemma II.5.7]{MR1078016}, the degree is at most $0$, and it is $0$ if and only if the family has all smooth fibers.
+\end{lem} \begin{proof} As explained in \cite[Lemma II.5.7]{MR1078016}, the degree is at most $0$, and it is $0$ if and only if the family has all smooth fibers.
 (The proof there, while it may be implicitly stated over a field of characteristic $0$, is true over any field of characteristic at least $5$.)
 On the other hand, we can compute the discriminant of $Y_e\to\P^1$ around a point $x\in\P^1$ (with local uniformizer $t$) as follows.
-If $\Delta$ is the discriminant of $X\to\P^1$, pullback by $F^e$ gives a discriminant of $\Delta^{p^e}$ for the naïve pullback of the Weierstrass equation.
-To make the pulled back curve minimal near $x$, one scales the coordinates $x$ and $y$ by powers of $t$ so that the discriminant gets scaled by a power of $t^{12}$.
-Since $p$ is prime to $12$, it is impossible to make $\Delta^{p^3}t^{12n}$ invertible at $x$, whence $Y_e$ still has a singular fiber at $x$. \end{proof}
+If $\Delta$ is the discriminant of a minimal Weierstrass model for $X\to\P^1$, pullback by $F^e$ gives a discriminant of $\Delta^{p^e}$ for the naïve pullback of the Weierstrass equation.
+As in the proof of Lemma \ref{lem:frobenius pullback has negative thing}, to make the pulled back curve minimal near $x$, one scales the coordinates $x$ and $y$ by powers of $t$ so that the discriminant gets scaled by a power of $t^{12}$.
+Since $p$ is prime to $12$, it is impossible to make $\Delta^{p^e}t^{12n}$ invertible at $x$, whence $Y_e$ still has a singular fiber at $x$. \end{proof}

 We now consider a Jacobian elliptic supersingular K3 surface $f\colon X\to\P^1$.
 Suppose is a Brauer class (which will eventually be the class defined by \cite[Proposition 2.2.4]{1804.07282}, representing the universal formal Brauer class of $X$).
 By the modular description of the Artin--Tate isomorphism \cite[Proposition 4.3.16]{1804.07282}, $\alpha$ comes with an associated family of elliptic K3 surfaces